Alex Mashinsky

 In the early 1990s, Mashinsky founded VoiceSmart, one of the first firms to offer telecommunications switches to handle ordinary voice as well as Voice over IP call routing.
-Mashinsky founded GroundLink in 2004 as a service to book an on-demand limousine and car services from a computer or smartphone.
-He was also the founder of Q-Wireless, which later became part of Transit Wireless.
-From 2014 to 2015, Mashinsky served as CEO of Novatel.
+Mashinsky founded GroundLink in 2004 as a service to book on-demand limousines and car services from a computer or smartphone.
+He also founded Q-Wireless, which later became part of Transit Wireless.
+From 2014 to 2015, Mashinsky was CEO of Novatel.

+Mashinsky is the defendant in a civil lawsuit brought in January 2023 by the Attorney General of New York, who accuses him of securities fraud while CEO of Celsius.
+On July 13, 2023, the Securities and Exchange Commission charged Mashinsky and Celsius with violating federal security laws.
+On the same day, he was indicted and arrested by federal authorities in the Southern District of New York for alleged fraud and market manipulation.
+Mashinsky pleaded guilty to one count of commodities fraud and one count of securities fraud, and was sentenced to twelve years imprisonment.

 Early life

-Mashinsky was born in 1965 in Ukraine to a Jewish family.
+Alexander Mashinsky was born in 1965 in the Soviet Union to a Jewish family.
 His family obtained permission to leave the country in the 1970s and later moved to Israel.
 From an early age, he was a tinkerer, like his father, and would tap into and use public phone lines in Israel.
 As a teenager, he bought confiscated goods from Ben Gurion Airport at auction and resold them for a profit.

-Mashinsky attended a few different universities where he majored in electrical engineering but did not graduate.
+Mashinsky attended a few universities where he majored in electrical engineering but did not graduate.
 He served in the Israeli Army, where he trained as a pilot and served in the Golani Brigade, from 1984 to 1987.
-In 1988, he left Israel and moved to the United States.
+In 1988, he moved to the United States.

 Career

-Mashinsky has worked in a variety of different industries, often focusing on popular technologies.
+Mashinsky has worked in several industries, often focusing on popular technologies.
 The Wall Street Journal described him in 2022 as "a brash, confident serial entrepreneur with a constant stream of big ideas".
-On several occasions, Mashinsky has left his companies after a period of conflict or tension.
+On several occasions, Mashinsky left his companies after conflict or tension.

 After relocating to New York City, Mashinsky ran a business trading contracts for delivery of chemicals such as urea, gold, and sodium cyanide.
 However, after the Tiananmen Square protests of 1989, the business slowed as exports of sodium cyanide from China fizzled.
 Mashinsky then worked at A+ Systems, a computer-based voicemail software company for phone carriers.